sowmyadsl/device-manager/README.md

 A Single Page Web application that lets user to view all the devices, edit and delete devices.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

+It handles the following user stories:

+* As a user, I'd like to visit the splash page to see a list of all devices.
+* As a user, I'd like to click on device to view more info.
+* As a user, I'd like to add a new device to the page.
+* As a user, I'd like to edit a device.
+* As a user, I'd like to remove a device.
+* As a user, I'd like to search a device from a list of devices by name.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.